fbpx Skip to main content

 A Quick Note About Our Inventory Forecasting Excel Template

-This post links to our purpose-built inventory forecasting excel template.
-We use it ourselves for our own ecommerce business but it’s important to mention that we don’t manage a staggering number of SKUs.
+It’s important to mention that we don’t manage a staggering number of SKUs.
 If you stock hundreds or thousands of different products, this template will likely make you crazy – that’s simply too many products to handle in Excel.

 Further reading: How to Choose Inventory Management Software

 How Much Inventory Should I Have?
-Why Inventory Management Matters

-When asking yourself “how much inventory should I order?”, you should have the information you need ready to go.
-Otherwise, you may struggle to maintain your edge online.
-The template we discuss in this post not only makes forecasting inventory simpler, but it also helps you to make more accurate predictions about how much your orders will cost and when you should be placing them in the first place.
+The ecommerce sales forecast template we discuss in this post not only makes forecasting inventory simpler, but it also helps you to make more accurate predictions about how much your orders will cost and when you should be placing them to get them into your warehouse in time.

 • Enable you to make clearer predictions about order costs